 There are two main types of stocks that investors can own: common stock and preferred stock.
 When people talk about stocks they are usually referring to common stocks.
 Both of these categories represent ownership in a company, but preferred shares normally come with a fixed dividend, unlike the common stock, which has variable dividends.
 People may choose preferred stocks because, in the event of liquidation, preferred shareholders are paid off before the common shareholders are.

-Which Are Blue Chips Stocks?
+What Are Blue Chip Stocks?

-What Does It Mean If an Investment Is Well Hedged?
+What Does It Mean if an Investment Is Well Hedged?

 Resisting the urge to react to short-term events could make all the difference in your portfolio and help you achieve your long-term goals.
 Remember that it's all about time in the market, not timing the market that makes for successful investing.
-Consult with a financial advisor at Wela to learn more and set up an investment portfolio that’s right for you.
+Consult with a financial advisor to learn more and set up an investment portfolio that’s right for you.

 Disclosure: This information is provided to you as a resource for informational purposes only.
-It is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
+It is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.
 This information is not intended to, and should not, form a primary basis for any investment decision that you may make.
-Always consult your own legal, tax or investment advisor before making any investment/tax/estate/financial planning considerations or decisions.
+Always consult your own legal, tax, or investment advisor before making any investment, tax, estate, or financial planning considerations or decisions.